learn-co-curriculum/hs-git-code-along-catch-up/README.md

 `git push -u origin master`

 This is the only time we'll enter this exact command, becuase it's the first time we're pushing our code to the server for this particular project. `push` is saying, go on code, get on up there.
 The `-u` means "upstream", which is just saying to go up to the github repository.
+If you get a message prompting you to type in yes/no, type in yes.

 10. Let's go ahead and make the `index.html` page of our site.